manojsr565/manoj.github.io/README.md

+Hi, I am Manoj.
-Hi, This is Manoj learning to building a website.
+Just learning to build a website.